Poland men's national ice hockey team

 The Poland national men's ice hockey team is the national ice hockey team of Poland, and a member of the International Ice Hockey Federation.
 They are ranked 21st in the world in the IIHF World Rankings, but prior to the 1980s they were ranked as high as 6th internationally.
 They are one of eight countries never to have played below the Division I (former B Pool) level.
-Currently the Polish national team plays at the Division IB level, the third tier of the World Championship.
+As of 2024 the Polish national team plays at the top level of the World Championship.

 Poland has competed in the Olympics thirteen times, most recently in 1992, with their best result being fourth place in 1932.
 They have been a regular participant of the World Championship, first appearing in 1930 and having appeared in all but one tournament since 1955.
-They frequently played in the top division, though have been in Division I since being relegated in 2002.
+They frequently played in the top division, though were in Division I after being relegated in 2002.
+Poland made a return to the top division of the World Championship for 2024.